By Dan Hardenbrook

-For now, he is encouraging everyone to go golfing.
+For now, he is encouraging everyone with a private country club membership to go golfing.
 “Make a tee time, pay for your round, come out, and enjoy a great day on the course,” he said.
 “Come out and make some memories!”

 Though golf has been given the green light, there are protocols in place to help prevent the spread of coronavirus.
 Golf courses are for walking only.
 The clubhouse, pro shop, putting green, and driving range are closed.

 “We are not to assist the golfer in any way,” Byrns said.
 Golfers with a handicap parking pass, a disability, or who are disabled veterans can use a golf cart.
 Additionally, golfers who own their own carts can use them – single rider only unless passengers are from the same household.

 Tee times must be made and paid for over the phone.
 Golfers can then head straight to the first tee at their tee time, but cannot congregate, and must stay six feet apart from other golfers.

 Golfers cannot touch the flagstick, and an insert has been put in the hole to aid in easy ball removal.